 The investment goal is to make prudent investments in first, second and in some cases, third mortgages against real property located in Ontario.
 In certain circumstances, the Fund may invest in a third mortgage against property under which the first and the second mortgages have been provided by a bank, a trust company or a credit union.
 The Manager will, on behalf of the Fund, originate, underwrite, adjudicate, service and administer each loan, and the Manager will provide advisory and management services.
 The Manager has implemented an investment strategy to minimize the risk of investing in mortgages which strategy has been developed and utilized over the last 30 plus years by the principals thereof and is described herein.
-Although future returns cannot be guaranteed, the Manager's experience suggests, and the Fund's objective is, to produce a return on equity in excess of: (i) 400 basis points over the average one-year Government of Canada Treasury bill yields for the holders of Class A Preferred Shares and Class C Preferred Shares; and (ii) 200 basis points over the average one-year Government of Canada Treasury bill yields for the holders of Class A Preferred Shares and Treasury bill yields for holders of Class O Preferred Shares.
+Although future returns cannot be guaranteed, the Manager's experience suggests, and the Fund's objective is, to produce a return on equity in excess of: (i) 400 basis points over the average one-year Government of Canada Treasury bill yields for the holders of Class A Preferred Shares and Class C Preferred Shares; and (ii) 200 basis points over the average one-year Government of Canada Treasury bill yields for holders of Class O Preferred Shares.
 There is no assurance of any return on an investor's investment.
-See Section 8.2, "Investment Risk - No Guaranteed Return".
+See Section 10.2, "Investment Risk - No Guaranteed Return".